ai-solution-eng/ai-solution-demos/conversation-toolbox-demo/README.md

 #### Basic Demo Workflow

 The actual demo workflow is quite simple, open the app, go the Voice Assistant tab and check the settings first:
-* Language, under "General Settings" refers to the language your speech will be transcribed as by Cohere.
+* **Language**, under **General Settings** refers to the language your speech will be transcribed as by Cohere.
-* Review the System Prompt under the LLM Model Configuration Section.
+* Review the **System Prompt** under the **LLM Model Configuration** section.
 This is especially important if you want the model to respond to you in a language different from the one you speak or if you want to leverage Fish Audio S2‑pro tags (the LLM must output them in order for the TTS model to use them).
   * Note that these tags may not be as impactful for all languages: you may want to remove them from the system prompt, depending on your language.
-* Chose the TTS Voice, under the TTS Model Configuration section.
+* Chose the **TTS Voice**, under the **TTS Model Configuration** section.
 A **voice cloned from a sample in the language you expect as output is highly recommended**.
 * If the demo was set up properly, no change should be required in either of Base URL or API Key from the ASR, LLM or TTS Model Configuration Sections.
 The **Test Connection** button, in the Local Storage section can be pressed to check all models are reachable.
-* (Optional) Add tools you want the LLM to leverage in the Tool Calling Response-API Json field.
+* (Optional) Add tools you want the LLM to leverage in the **Tool Calling Response-API Json** field.
 See the "Provide tools to the LLM" section for details.

 Once done, you can start chatting with the Voice Assistant:
-* Click on "Start Conversation"
+* Click on **Start Conversation**
 * Either start talking, or write down your questions, and the LLM will generate a response, using your provided system prompt.
 Shortly after, the audio will automatically play.
-* Click "Stop Conversation" when you are done
+* Click **Stop Conversation** when you are done
-* During the conversation, click on the "Interrupt AI" to end the audio answer that is being played (e.g. the answer is too long, or not interesting).
+* During the conversation, click on the **Interrupt AI** to end the audio answer that is being played (e.g. the answer is too long, or not interesting).
 If "Voice Interrupt" is set to ON, you can also interrupt the audio answer whenever you say something, which is then passed to the LLM to generate a new response.
-* Don't hesitate to adjust the Noise Floor setting, under the Audio Settings section: reduce its value if you feel that you have to speak too loud for your speech to be processed.
+* Don't hesitate to adjust the **Noise Floor** setting, under the Audio Settings section: reduce its value if you feel that you have to speak too loud for your speech to be processed.
 On the opposite, increase it if you feel the application is too noise sensitve and tends to interpret background noise as something to transcribe.
 * To apply changes, you have to stop and restart the conversation.

 The other features of this application (multi-user live transcription, file/batch transcription) are not the focus of this demo, but should work out-of-the-box, as long as Cohere/the STT model is connected.